pgomez-a/inception/README.md

   <li>Security: since VMs do not share the operating system and there is a strong level of isolation, they are much more secure compared to containers.
 A container has many risks and vulnerabilities.</li>
   <li>Portability: Docker containers are easy to transport because they don't have separate OSs.
 A container can be moved to another operating system and can be quickly configured.</li>
 </ul>

+### Docker-compose
+As we have seen before, Docker allows us to create our own applications using containers.
+Today most applications are made by different microservices that all connect together to display the entire application.
+With docker-compose we can define and share an application between different containers.
+Thanks to the use of a .yaml file, the services are defined and, with a single command, we will be able to execute the entire application. <br>
+Basically, docker-compose is a powerful tool for deploying applications that need to use different containers to run.
+By default, docker containers will be isolated from the rest of the system and other containers.
+However, using compose creates a network to which all the created containers indicated in the .yaml file will belong.
+In this way communication between containers is allowed.